 Once your listing is verified, the next step you should take is to optimize your Google Business profile to ensure strong and unique branding.

-Focus on providing accurate, complete, and distinctive information so that your customers can easily differentiate your legitimate listing from fake ones, and you can do so by:
+Focus on providing accurate, complete, and distinctive information so that your customers can easily differentiate your legitimate listing from fake ones, and you can do this by:

-• Including URL to your website and social profiles so visitors can easily visit your website and social media to verify your listing’s legitimacy
+- Including a URL to your website and social profiles so visitors can easily visit your website and social media to verify your listing’s legitimacy.

 3. Establish a real-time monitoring system